Happiness can sometimes feel elusive, as if feeling happy is out of our control. Actually, the opposite is true.

-Podcasts are brilliant ways to educate, motivate and inspire ourselves.
+Podcasts and inspirational YouTube Videos are brilliant ways to educate, motivate and inspire ourselves.
 They can even be life changing by offering new perspectives and practical tips on how to be happy.

 Making food from scratch is healthy, creative and grounds us in the present moment.
 It is a nourishing, homely activity that can bring people together.

 Developing strong and healthy relationships with our loved ones brings happiness into our life.
 The stronger and deeper our relationships with our loved ones, the happier we are.
 The Dalai Lama said, "when we feel kindness and love for others, it not only makes others feel cared for and loved but it also aids us in developing inner peace and happiness".

 Marine biologist Wallace J. Nichols, calls it 'The Blue Mind'.
 Water makes us happy enhancing peaceful, meditative states.
 A river, a lake, the ocean or even the bathtub!
 Water makes us calmer.
 Research has shown that being near, in, on or under water lowers stress, increases our sense of well-being and boosts creativity.